 - 3. Subject to Rule 5.4, an athlete who has represented a Member in an International Competition held under Rules 1.1(a), (b), (c), (f) or (g) shall not be eligible to represent another Member in an International Competition held under Rules 1.1(a), (b), (c), (f) or (g). - 4.
-An athlete who has represented a Member in an International Competition under Rules 1.1(a), (b), (c), (f) or (g) shall be eligible to represent another Member in an International Competition under Rules 1.1(a), (b), (c), (f) or (g) (with immediate effect unless otherwise stated) in the following circumstances only: - (a) if the Country (or Territory) of the Member is subsequently incorporated in another Country that is or subsequently becomes a Member; - (b) if the Country (or Territory) of the Member ceases to exist and the athlete becomes a Citizen as of right of a newly formed Country ratified by Treaty or otherwise recognised at international level that subsequently becomes a Member;(c) if the Territory of the Member does not have a National - (c) if the Territory of the Member does not have a National Olympic Committee and an athlete qualifies to compete at the Olympic Games for the Territory's parent Country.
+An athlete who has represented a Member in an International Competition under Rules 1.1(a), (b), (c), (f) or (g) shall be eligible to represent another Member in an International Competition under Rules 1.1(a), (b), (c), (f) or (g) (with immediate effect unless otherwise stated) in the following circumstances only: - (a) if the Country (or Territory) of the Member is subsequently incorporated in another Country that is or subsequently becomes a Member; - (b) if the Country (or Territory) of the Member ceases to exist and the athlete becomes a Citizen as of right of a newly formed Country ratified by Treaty or otherwise recognised at international level that subsequently becomes a Member; - (c) if the Territory of the Member does not have a National Olympic Committee and an athlete qualifies to compete at the Olympic Games for the Territory's parent Country.
 In such a case, the athlete's representation of the Territory's parent Country at the Olympic Games shall not affect his eligibility to continue to compete for the relevant Member Territory in other International Competitions under Rules 1.1(a), (b), (c), (f) or (g); - (d) Acquisition of new Citizenship: if the athlete acquires a new Citizenship, he may represent his new Member in an International Competition under Rules 1.1(a), (b), (c), (f) or (g), but no earlier than three years following the date of acquisition of new Citizenship pursuant to the athlete's application.
 This period of three years may be reduced or cancelled as set out below: - the period may be reduced to 12 months with the agreement of the Members concerned.
-The reduction shall be effective upon receipt by the IAAF Office of a written notification of the Members' agreement; - (ii) the period may be reduced or cancelled in exceptional cases by the Council.
-An application for a reduction or cancellation must be submitted by the relevant Member in writing to the IAAF Office at least 30 days before the International Competition in question; or
+The reduction shall be effective upon receipt by the IAAF Office of a written notification of the Members' agreement; - (ii) the period shall be cancelled if the athlete has completed three continuous years of Residence in the Country (or